MicrosoftDocs/learn/learn-pr/wwl-data-ai/extract-insights-using-azure-ai-language-azure-database-postgresq/includes/2-extract.md

 - Content categorization: Use key phrases to index documents for search and browsing.
 Key phrases can also be used to visualize documents in word clouds.
 - Document clustering: Extensive collections of support tickets, product reviews, and other unstructured input can be clustered and analyzed using key phrases.

-## Using keyphrase extraction SQL with Azure Cognitive Services
+## Using key phrase extraction SQL with Azure Cognitive Services

 The [azure_ai extension](/azure/postgresql/flexible-server/generative-ai-azure-overview) for Azure Database for PostgreSQL flexible server provides user-defined functions (UDFs) to access AI capabilities from within SQL directly.
 The key phrase extraction API is accessed with the `azure_cognitive.extract_key_phrases` function: